tektechnologies/Instructor-Prep/201/class_5.md

 }

 function workOutQuestion() {
-    var workOut = prompt('I workout in my own home\n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
+    let workOut = prompt('I workout in my own home\n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
     console.log(workOut);

     if (workOut === 'n' || workOut === 'no') {